rajsite/webvi-experiments/WebVIDebugger/README.md

 # WebVI Debugger

+**Note: You are probably looking for the [DebugTools](https://bit.ly/debugtools) project instead of this one.**

-Incredibly experimental.
+This project is Incredibly experimental.
 Major security issues (see TODOs below). 🔥

 Only supports NXG 5.